Article 7 min

 The risk-based approach has three steps: determine the risk profile, implement effective risk controls and balance the residual risk.

-1. Determine the risk profile
+1. Determine the Risk Profile

 Before any actual Customer Due Diligence occurs, the organization needs to have a risk assessment in place; what are the risk factors for that organization and how are they set up to deal with them?